SharanKalyan/Virat-Kohli-ODI/README.md

 Situational trends where performance peaks or declines The finalized analytical dataset was then prepared and forwarded for machine learning modeling.

-### 3. Regression-Virat-Kohli-ODI.ipynb
+### 3. RegressionPipeline-Virat-Kohli-ODI.ipynb

 This notebook implements the machine learning pipeline, including:
-Data preprocessing and feature engineering
-Model training and validation
-Regression-based run prediction
+Data preprocessing and feature engineering pipelines Model training and validation pipeline Regression-based run prediction
 Performance evaluation of the trained models
+Saving trained model

 The goal of this stage is to estimate the number of runs Virat Kohli is likely to score in future ODI matches based on historical and contextual parameters.